BindBC/bindbc-bgfx/README.md

 Bear in mind that you still need to abide by [bgfx's license](https://github.com/bkaradzic/bgfx/blob/master/LICENSE).

 ## bgfx documentation
-This readme describes how to use BindBC-bgfx, *not* bgfx.
+This readme describes how to use BindBC-bgfx, *not* bgfx itself.
 BindBC-bgfx does have some minor API changes from bgfx, which are listed in [Binding-specific changes](#binding-specific-changes).
 Otherwise BindBC-bgfx is a direct D binding to the bgfx C++ API, so any existing bgfx documentation and tutorials can be adapted with only minor modifications.
 * bgfx's official [build instructions](https://bkaradzic.github.io/bgfx/build.html).
 * bgfx's official [API Reference](https://bkaradzic.github.io/bgfx/bgfx.html).
 * A [short guide](https://dev.to/pperon/hello-bgfx-4dka) to help new users get started using bgfx.